-Updated in January for 2018 with 5 new guitars, demos and an FAQ section
+Updated in August 2018 with 5 new guitars, demos and an FAQ section

 With the recent rise in popularity of retro blues music and a look back to vintage styling, musicians are flocking to old guitar stores and spending thousands on very old, very expensive guitars in an attempt to imitate their idols.
 And who can blame them?
 Well, there’s no reason to spend this much.
 We’ve found the 5 best parlour guitars for blues music and acoustic blues that won’t break the bank.
 You can still play the blues music you want to, and you will definitely still look the part, but most importantly, you’ll have enough money for a fly suit and a double JD and coke for when you get to that jazz club with your retro-looking (but secretly brand new) vintage parlour acoustic guitars.